evancohen/sonus/README.md

 # sonus
-Just like Alexa, Google Now, and Siri, sonus is always listening offline for a customizable hotword.
-Once that hotword is detected, sonus streams what you say to the speech recognition service of your choice and gives you the results.
+Just like Alexa, Google Now, and Siri, sonus is always listening offline for a *customizable* hotword.
+Once that hotword is detected your speech is streamed to the cloud recognition service of your choice - then you get the results [#withsonus](https://twitter.com/hashtag/withsonus?src=github).

 **This project is in active development, it's not quite ready for prime time**